Walter Reed observes National Breastfeeding Month

 |Downloads:

-This work, Walter Reed observes National Breastfeeding Month [Image 4 of 4], by Bernard Little, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Walter Reed observes National Breastfeeding Month, by Hailey Bangerezako, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.